 • The engine can take a lot more power but the gearbox can’t, so be sure that if a 900 has been tweaked, it’s been done correctly.

 • On older 900s, the front chassis rails and wishbone mountings could be starting to go, so have a good look under the car if you can.
-Check under the battery tray for any signs of corrosion.
+Check under the battery tray for any signs of corrosion from previous battery leakages.

 • 99s and early 900 Turbos have a front-mounted handbrake, which will require regular servicing to prevent disc binding issues, although post-1988 cars switched to larger 9000 calipers with a rear handbrake.

-• Electrical problems are few but headlight washers are difficult to replace and check that the standard-fit heated seats are working, as the elements can suffer damage.
+• Electrical problems are few but headlight washers are difficult to replace, and you should check that the standard-fit heated seats are working.
+It’s common for the elements to suffer damage.
+They can be repaired with patience.

 • Headlinings are notorious for sagging and dashboard tops can suffer cracking.
 The interior generally wears its miles well.
-Check that the heated seats operate correctly.
+Leather seats are preferable – mainly because they look nicer – but the cloth seats wear extremely well and rarely need repairs.

 • Damaged convertible hoods are easy to change, and shouldn’t put you off buying an otherwise good car.